delameter/pytermor/docs/pages/examples/rendering.rst

-The library can be split into two domains, the first one being "**high**\ -level" domain, which includes templating, style abstractions, text implementations which support aligning, wrapping, padding, etc., as well as number formatting helpers and a registry of preset colors.
+The library can be split into two domains, the first one being "**high**\ -level" domain, which includes templating, style abstractions, text implementations which support alignment, wrapping, padding, etc., as well as number formatting helpers and a registry of preset colors.

 The second one is "**low**\ -level", containing colors and color spaces